rlovalles/dark-phoenix-deployment/README.md

 ## What I Learned
 Getting a distributed cloud pipeline working end to end was the most complex thing I had built at the time.
-Debugging across multiple services simultaneously — Modal, Supabase, S3, and Inngest all talking to each other — taught me more about production architecture than any single-stack project had.
+Debugging across multiple services simultaneously (Modal, Supabase, S3, and Inngest all talking to each other) taught me more about production architecture.

 ## License
 See [LICENSE.MD](LICENSE.MD).